hzwer/WritingAIPaper/README.md

 The final acceptance outcome necessitates waiting for approximately another month, after which it will be revealed via the email system.
 Typically, acceptance rates range from one-sixth to one-quarter of submitted manuscripts.
 Authors then revise their work based on reviewer feedback before submitting the final, camera-ready version for publication.
 The majority of papers, however, face rejection and are returned to the authors.
 These authors may opt to resubmit following the previously mentioned process or decide to discontinue work on the paper.
 It is worth noting that most papers undergo an extensive period of refinement and revision, colloquially dubbed the "Fibonacci Submission Approach."

-### Checklist for Last Few Hours
+### Checklist for the Last Few Hours
 - [ ] Search for question marks to check for latex errors.
-- [ ] Make sure that all charts are mentioned in the main text and that the order of mentioning matches the order in which the charts appear.
+- [ ] Make sure that all charts are mentioned in the main text and that the order of mentions matches the order in which the charts appear.
 - [ ] The caption is very noticeable.
 Avoid grammatical errors, and it is recommended to use a period.
 - [ ] Vectorize the charts.
 - [ ] Check that all formulas are complete, they are easily overlooked in the editing process.
 - [ ] Go through all the subtitles and unify the capitalization style.
 - [ ] Confirm that there are no figures outside the main body pages.
-- [ ] Check for anonymity, may need to delete acknowledgments.
+- [ ] Check for anonymity; you may need to delete acknowledgments.

 ### Common Negative Review Comments
 We have listed some common negative reviews and suggested revisions (in italics).